zxzimeng/Jitouch/README.md

 ## Troubleshooting

+When opening the Jitouch preference pane for the first time, you may see an error message such as "Could not load Jitouch preference pane".
+If so, restarting your computer should fix this.

 After opening the Jitouch preference pane in System Preferences, a prompt should appear to give Jitouch accessibility permissions.
 If the prompt doesn't appear, try switching Jitouch off and on in the Jitouch preference pane.
+Otherwise, you will need to manually give Jitouch permissions.

+#### To manually give Jitouch permissions:
+- Go to the folder `/Library/PreferencePanes/Jitouch.prefPane/Contents/Resources/` in Finder.
+If you installed Jitouch for your user only, replace `/Library` with `~/Library`.
+- Open System Preferences and navigate to Security & Privacy -> Privacy -> Accessibility, which is a list of apps labeled "Allow these apps to control your computer".
+- Click the lock to make changes, then drag Jitouch.app from Finder into that list.
-To add Jitouch manually, drag Jitouch.app from `Library/PreferencePanes/Jitouch.prefPane/Contents/Resources/Jitouch.app` to the list in System Preferences -> Security & Privacy -> Privacy -> Accessibility.
-Then, force restart Jitouch with `killall Jitouch` in the Terminal.
+- Then, force restart Jitouch with `killall Jitouch` in the Terminal.

 ## How to build from source